cosinusoidally/sdl-jsshell/wip/better-timer/README.txt

 fires it puts an event in to the event queue.
 I assumed this would immediately wake up my mainloop (which is sat waiting for an event using SDL_WaitEvent).
-Because of this implementation of SDL_WaitEvent my code may end up waiting an additional 10ms before drawing a frame (or more, if I'm unluck).
+Because of this implementation of SDL_WaitEvent my code may end up waiting an additional 10ms before drawing a frame (or more, if I'm unlucky).

 To illustrate the problem here are a few examples (for these we are ignoring all other events that may end up in the event queue):